aditya-7562/Project-FoodWise/README.md

 Contributing:

 Fork the repository to your own GitHub account.
-Create a new branch with your changes: 'git checkout -b my-feature-branch' Commit your changes: 'git commit -m "Added feature"' Push to the branch: 'git push origin my-feature-branch' Create a pull request and describe your changes.
+Create a new branch with your changes: 'git checkout -b my-feature-branch'.
+Commit your changes: 'git commit -m "Added feature"'.
+Push to the branch: 'git push origin my-feature-branch'.
+Create a pull request and describe your changes.

 Credits: